rpgosselin/rpgosselin/README.md

 🐦‍⬛🦇 I'm a wildlife conservation biologist, specializing in animal behavior! 🐀🦥

-💻 I'm also a conservation technologist, utilizing new tech to imrpove conservation strategies! 📸
+💻 I'm also a conservation technologist, utilizing new tech to improve conservation strategies! 📸

 🌱 I’m currently learning about software and full stack development